Concepts

 # Job details

-The job details page provides step-by-step input/output details of a single trigger event as it is processed by the recipe.
-This page is useful for troubleshooting recipes as users are able to view the data passed into each step and the resultant output returned after each step was executed.
-You can read more about job details here.
+The job details page provides step-by-step input and output for a single trigger event as the recipe processes it.
+You can use this page to troubleshoot recipes by viewing the data passed into each step and the output returned after each step executes.

-Job details page showing details of the send email action
+Job details page showing details of the Create organization in Zendesk action